 La Vaca is popular not only for being a former dairy center in Barcelona but as a place to get work done and still meet new people.
-With community events, communal music, a place for naps and even a beer or two, La Vaca offers customized experiences for anyone who uses it.
-A few other amenities include a mail box, projector, bike parking, a kitchen, books and magazines, and finger print access for added security.
+With community events, communal music, a place for naps and even a paella night, La Vaca offers customized experiences for anyone who uses it.
+Other amenities include a mail box, projector, bike parking, a kitchen, books and magazines, and finger print access for added security.

 10 – 200 €